high performance

 Speaking of metaphors, we can also draw some comparisons between high performance at work and athletic performance.
 Whether you're a weekend warrior or an Olympic hopeful, there's no "finish line" when it comes to fitness.
 You don't get strong and fast and stay that way—you have to keep training to maintain that level of performance or push harder to improve upon it.

-Coaches and sports psychologists train their athletes to visualize the race or feat ahead of them.
+To keep their athletes on track, coaches and sports psychologists train their athletes to visualize the race or feat ahead of them.
 A marathon runner, for example, will imagine and run through every possible circumstance of a race or event with a goal or ideal outcome in mind.

 What happens when the race doesn't go quite according to plan, and how will you adjust your race plan?
 How will you respond when your body starts to tire?
 How can you see yourself winning despite the challenges you face throughout the race?